Frida Espinosa

 - PhD in Global Health (Candidate), School of Human Evolution and Social Change, Arizona State University, 2025

-Dissertation title: Birthworker-led advocacy and training in Arizona and beyond: Uplifting the knowledge and practices of community-rooted birthworkers through an Indigenous feminist lens
+Dissertation Proposal title (August 2023): Birthworker-led advocacy and training in Arizona and beyond: Uplifting the knowledge and practices of community-rooted birthworkers through an Indigenous feminist lens

 A significant aspect of the analysis revolves around the enduring hierarchies of knowledge and culture that continue to characterize the Westernized biomedical field.
 This field, which underpins much of the research and practice in modern obstetrics, continues to marginalize the cultural plurality, spirituality, and the rich ancestral heritage that is emblematic of BIPOC communities in the United States.
 Consequently, individuals whose cultural practices, traditions, intuitive wisdom, and embodied knowledge are imperiled within the biomedical context remain at grave risk of experiencing traumatic birth events or pregnancy-related mortality.